Orang Seletar: Settlement area

 For a long time, the Seletar people have been practicing a nomadic way of life within the mangrove forests and marshes along the Tebrau Reach, as well as at the mouths of rivers that flows into it.
 They lived on both sides of the strait, freely moving from one shore to the other, despite the existence of a border between Singapore and Malaysia.
-The width of the Straits of Johor in any place does not exceed 2km, and in some places does not exceed 500 meters.
+The width of the Straits of Johor in any place does not exceed 2 km, and in some places does not exceed 500 meters.
 Such a narrow strip of water has never been a hindrance to sea nomads.

 At the end of the 19th century, mangrove forests dominated most of the coastal areas and in the estuaries of the rivers in northern Singapore, at the time of the arrival of the British colonial here, they accounted for about 13% of the island.
 It was here that most of the Seletar people lived.
 Mangrove is a unique repository of rich and diverse aquatic plant and natural resources, the operation of which has built a traditional economic complex of this people.
 During the 20th century, mangrove forests in Singapore were cleared, and the Seletar people were forced to leave the region.

 Now they live only on the Malaysian side.
 They have largely abandoned the nomadic way of life and started living in a more organized settlement areas located on the south coast of Johor where there are 9 villages namely, Kampung Teluk Kabung, Kampung Simpang Arang, Kampung Sungai Temun, Kampung Bakar Batu, Kampung Pasir Salam, Kampung Pasir Putih, Kampung Kuala Masai, Kampung Teluk Jawa and Kampung Kong Kong.
 Some of these villages are farther from the coast.

-In the northern shore of Singapore in the 1980s there were 3 village villages, but now they do not exist anymore.
-All of them live in Malaysia, while some have been assimilated into the Malay community of Singapore.
-Some of the currently living Seletar people on the southern shore of Johor can see the historical ties with Singapore.
+On the north coast of Singapore in the 1980s there were 3 villages, but now they are no longer found.
+Some of the Seletars currently living on the south coast of Johor can see a historical relationship with Singapore, while others have integrated into the Malay community in Singapore.